 - resource depletion e.g over-fishing, deforestation

 The overuse of natural resources has made us vulnerable to population collapse.
 Life expectancy is already reduced by COVID-19.
-Poorer countries have faced the pandemic without sophisticated health services and very little vaccination, this is a continuation of the injustice that we have seen with climate collapse.
-The affluent must assume responsibility and alter their behaviour.
+Poorer countries have faced the pandemic without sophisticated health services and very little vaccination.
+This is a continuation of the injustice that we have seen with climate collapse.
 We shall all need to embrace a minimalist style of living to minimise the existential threats which are now escalating because of climate and ecological collapse.